A performance-based educational program serving grades 9-12

 National Shakespeare Competition Overview

-• practice essential skills such as critical thinking, close reading and public speaking
+• Enhance essential skills in critical thinking, close reading, and public speaking.

-The ESU National Shakespeare Competition has been recognized by the Globe Center (USA), the Children’s Theatre Foundation of America and the American Academy of Achievement.
+The ESU National Shakespeare Competition has been honored by esteemed organizations such as the Globe Center (USA), the Children’s Theatre Foundation of America, and the American Academy of Achievement.

 Program Timeline